Wget notes

 Site downloading and mirroring

-You can cause recursion with -r and specify the depth with -l (default is 5).
+You can get recursion with -r and specify the depth with -l (default is 5).
 You may as well use the mirror options, though:

-- -r does recursive fetching - it follows links (see also -np)
+• -r does recursive fetching - it follows links (note: consider -np)

 Also useful:

-- -np (--no-parent): don't go to parent directories - useful when fetching just part of a site
+• -np (--no-parent): don't go to parent directories, only follow links under the provided path.
+Useful when fetching just part of a site

 Continuing, timestamping

-- -c (--continue): continue partial files (if server supports). (a general feature, that is even more useful) Also helps to not avoid re-fetching what you already have.
+• -c (--continue): continue partial files (if server supports range fetches).
+Also helps avoid re-fetching files you already have.
 Assumes file contents did not change(verify) unless you also use -N (verify)

-- -N (--timestamping) sets the date on downloaded files according to the Last-modified header(verify).
-This allows later wgets to be clever about only downloading files that have actually changed.
+• -N (--timestamping) sets the date on downloaded files according to the Last-modified header(verify).
+This allows later wget invocations to be semi-clever about only downloading files that have actually changed.

 This also means that recursive fetches will use local html files to see what's not yet fetched.
 This makes it useful to continue an abrubtly stopped view without much redundant checking - but not to update something that may have changed, unless: